ASEPlab/ASEPlab/_pages/home.md

 permalink: /
 ---

-# Advanced Separations and Purification Laboratory for Clean Energy and Life Sciences!
+# Advanced Separations and Purification Laboratory

-We are a research group at the [University of Wyoming](https://www.uwyo.edu/).
+We are Choi's research group at the [University of Wyoming](https://www.uwyo.edu/).

 Our research focuses on developing advanced separations and purification (ASP) processes for clean energy systems and life sciences.